 EEB 5240 Biology of Bryophytes and Lichens (4 credits)

 EEB 5250 Biology of the Algae (4 credits)

 EEB 5254 Mammalogy (4 credits)

 EEB 5477 Insect Phylogeny (3 credits)

-* If any course cannot be taken, through no fault of the student’s, then a substitute course may be taken with prior permission from the student’s advisory committee.
+* If a course cannot be taken through no fault of the student’s, then a substitute course may be taken with prior permission from the student’s advisory committee.
 Permissions for substitution will be granted only in response to unforeseeable events (e.g., a course is cancelled at short notice), and not in cases of failure to plan ahead.

 ** In selecting a course from this list, students are reminded that a maximum of only six credits of undergraduate coursework may be used to fulfill their graduate requirements.

-Students are required to take at least 6 credits of course work in the related fields of Environmental Policy or Ethics, Environmental Economics, and Geographic Information Systems (GIS).
-At least one course from each of two of the three sets of courses listed below must be taken to fulfill this requirement.
+Students are required to take at one course from two of the following related fields of Environmental Policy or Ethics, Environmental Economics, and Geographic Information Systems (GIS).
+With approval of the advisory committee, other graduate courses of three credits or more that are not listed here but within these areas may be used.
 If students have already taken a course from one area as part of their B.S., they are encouraged (but not required) to take their M.S. courses from the other two areas.
-Students should be aware that some of these courses may require prerequisites.
+Students should be aware that some of these courses may have prerequisites.

 7. One of the following courses in Environmental Policy or Ethics: